RKA2020/Maplet-GutData/README.md

 The usage of multi-omics and bioinformatics approaches in the gut microbiome and metabolome field has gained more attention recently.

-Here, we used "maplet" and R to analyze a publicly available dataset from the paper "Gut microbiome structure and metabolic activity in inflammatory bowel disease" (Franzosa et al., 2019).
-[Link to publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6342642/pdf/nihms-1510763.pdf).
+Here, we used "maplet" and R to analyze a publicly available dataset from the paper ["Gut microbiome structure and metabolic activity in inflammatory bowel disease" (Franzosa et al., 2019)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6342642/pdf/nihms-1510763.pdf).

 We did that to: